-Whether you were sitting at a stoplight, making a turn on a residential street, or traveling on a crowded highway, getting involved in a car crash is a scary experience.
+Whether you were sitting at a stoplight, making a turn on a residential street, or traveling on a crowded highway, getting involved in a vehicle crash is a scary experience.
 If another driver behaves negligently and causes you serious injury, there are legal options for pursuing compensation.

 The steps you take after a wreck can have a huge impact on the success of your potential civil claim, so it is recommended that you call a Wilmington car accident lawyer to advise you.
-At Doroshow, Pasquale, Krawitz, and Bhaya, our skilled personal injury attorneys are experienced in fighting for injured victims.
+At Doroshow, Pasquale, Krawitz, and Bhaya, our skilled personal injury attorneys are experienced in fighting for injured people.
 Let us handle the legal side of things so that you can focus on your recovery.
+En Español

-Elements of Car Crash Claims in Wilmington
+Elements of Automobile Crash Claims in Wilmington

-- Duty of care—the driver owed a duty of care to the injured victim (this element is usually easy to prove, as all motorists assume a responsibility to drive safely and protect others around them)
+- Duty of care—the driver owed a duty of care to the injured person (this element is usually easy to prove, as all motorists assume a responsibility to drive safely and protect others around them)

 - Breach of duty—the driver did something inattentive, reckless, or careless that constituted a breach of their duty of care